 - Can I skip mayonnaise?
 Yes, Dijon dressing alone works.

 - Can I add celery?
-Absolutely.
+This recipe does not include celery.

 - Potatoes too soft?
 Reduce Instant Pot time next time.